 Given all this, it’s imperative that you do include a photo in your LinkedIn profile, and that you use one that does you justice.
 It goes without saying that by using a low-quality photo, perhaps a selfie or one taken with your computer’s built-in camera, you may well be selling yourself short.

-Here are some tips for getting top quality pictures for your profile:
+Here are some tips from the local photographer near you for getting top quality pictures for your profile:

 1 Dress professionally